 Learning in the context of this project occurs through comparison of model predictions with reality (i.e., predicted grayling population vs. actual grayling population).
 Each hypothesized driver of grayling population dynamics, i.e., winter habitat, spawning habitat, and non-native fish, is represented by a model structured to estimate the driver's influence on a specific life stage.
-The Winter Habitat, Spawning Habitat, and Non-native Fish models predicted 152, 260, and 206 grayling, respectively, in the 2020 Red Rock Creek spawning population.
-Model weights, i.e., relative support for a model given the data, were 0.56, 0.348, 0.092 for the Winter Habitat, Spawning Habitat, and Non-native Fish models, respectively.
-The 2021 model-averaged prediction of spawning grayling abundance is 293 fish.
+The Winter Habitat, Spawning Habitat, and Non-native Fish models predicted 207, 361, and 323 grayling, respectively, in the 2021 Red Rock Creek spawning population.
+Model weights, i.e., relative support for a model given the data, were 0.576, 0.333, 0.09 for the Winter Habitat, Spawning Habitat, and Non-native Fish models, respectively.
+The 2022 model-averaged prediction of spawning grayling abundance based on January habitat monitoring is 187 fish; if conditions worsen in Upper Lake this prediction will decline.